quantran03/quantran03.github.io/index.md

 ## Projects
 + **[SchemeVault](https://schemevault.willbl.dev/)**

   In collaboration with King's College, AWS, Wiltshire, and 5 other group members, I helped create a web application to index, sort, and query a database of support schemes that would benefit vulnerable families around the UK.
 It is currently being hosted as a trial service by the incredibly talented [Will BL](https://willbl.dev/).
-The application has a self-renewing database which discards stale data and scrapes for new data, the data science effort was lead by [Aman Bilkhoo](https://www.linkedin.com/in/aman-bilkhoo-59b133299/), an incredible ML research engineer.
+The application has a self-renewing database which discards stale data and scrapes for new data.
+The data science effort was lead by [Aman Bilkhoo](https://www.linkedin.com/in/aman-bilkhoo-59b133299/), an incredible ML research engineer.

 + **[LoRA Poisoning of Diffusion Models](/dissertation.pdf)**